What is a digital wallet? A small business guide

-Mobile wallets are changing the face of retail payments, so it’s a great time to get caught up.
+Digital wallets are changing the face of payments, and now is a great time to get caught up.
 So what is a digital wallet and is it right for your business?
-This quick guide answers the questions business owners and managers like you are asking about mobile wallets.
+This quick guide answers the questions business owners and managers like you are asking about mobile and digital wallets.

-A mobile wallet is a smartphone app that offers a secure place to store digital valuables for convenient use on-the-go with your smartphone or smartwatch.
-Mobile wallets store digital versions of the same things we store in physical wallets, like credit and debit cards, airline boarding passes, concert tickets, and rewards cards.
+A mobile wallet is a secure place to store digital valuables for convenient use on-the-go with your smartphone or smartwatch.
+Mobile wallets store digital versions of the same things we store in physical wallets, like credit and debit cards, airline boarding passes, concert tickets and rewards cards.

-Mobile wallets are also known as digital wallets or eWallets and that can cause some confusion.
-Though the terminology and individual features may differ, mobile wallet, digital wallet and eWallet all refer to smartphone apps that, among other uses, can act as a payment method.
+Though the terminology and individual features may differ, mobile wallet, digital wallet and eWallet all refer to apps that, among other uses, can act as a payment method.
 The term mobile wallet is sometimes applied to the use of smartphone apps for payment in-store while digital wallet is used more commonly for the use of the same apps to purchase goods and services online.
 However, this distinction has become even more blurred as applications evolve.
 These days, the terms digital wallet and mobile wallet are most often used interchangeably.

-The most well-known mobile wallets are intended for general use and are broadly accepted by businesses large and small.
+The most well-known digital wallets are intended for general use and are broadly accepted by businesses large and small as contactless payments.
 These include digital wallets like Apple Pay, Samsung Pay and Google Pay.
-Other mobile wallets are closed loop and intended for use at one company, like many of the popular mobile apps offered by a growing list of popular quick-serve restaurant franchises.
+Other mobile wallets are closed loop and intended for use at one company like many of the popular mobile apps offered by a growing list of popular restaurant franchises.
+Think Starbucks.

-Mobile wallets are smartphone apps that work like an updated version of a traditional payment card.
-Instead of swiping or dipping their cards into a terminal, mobile wallets use near-field communication (NFC) chips to allow consumers pay by simply tapping their smartphone at a properly-equipped point of sale terminal.
+Digital wallets are mobile apps that work like an updated version of a traditional payment card.
+Instead of swiping or dipping their cards into a terminal, mobile wallets use near-field communication (NFC) chips to allow consumers pay by simply tapping their mobile phone or smartwatch at a properly equipped contactless point of sale terminal.

-While additional security is built-in to the app, many mobile wallets also integrate a traditional PIN security layer.
+While additional security is built in to the app, digital wallets or mobile wallets also integrate a traditional PIN, fingerprint or facial recognition security layers.
 Then the transaction is designed to proceed as if a traditional payment card was used.

-Mobile wallet smartphone apps are backed by traditional credit and debit card accounts.
-Beyond the differences in how a consumer’s payment information is captured at the point of sale, credit and debit transactions are processed as if a traditional payment card was used.
-Alternative payment methods and funding sources are also emerging as mobile wallet payment options.
+Mobile wallet smartphone apps are backed by traditional credit and debit cards as well as bank accounts.
+Beyond the differences in how a consumer’s payment information is captured at the point of sale, credit card and debit card transactions are processed as if a traditional, physical payment card was used.

-Mobile wallets are reliable, convenient and they are also safe and secure.
-The mobile wallets use secure technologies like encryption and tokenization to protect sensitive payment data.
-Mobile wallets build on the successes of .
+Digital wallets are reliable, convenient and they are also safe and secure.
+The digital wallets use secure technologies like encryption and tokenization to protect sensitive payment data.
+Mobile wallets build on the successes of EMV “chip card” technology.

-Mobile wallets use secure technologies like so customers can tap their phones rather than swiping or dipping a card.
-Additionally, some mobile wallets utilize QR codes, email address or phone numbers for contactless payments and allow the secure exchange of tokenized payment credentials easy even for merchants who maintain a low-tech profile.
-Each of these wireless technologies create secure connections between smartphones and point of sale systems.
+Mobile wallets use secure technologies like NFC so customers can tap their phones rather than swiping or dipping a card.
+Additionally, some mobile wallets utilize QR codes, email address or phone numbers for contactless payments and allow the secure exchange of tokenized payment credentials – easy even for merchants who maintain a low-tech profile.
+Each of these wireless technologies create secure connections between mobile devices and point of sale systems.

 Mobile wallets benefit from additional layers of security compared to plastic, starting with a smartphone’s built-in biometric security.

-Many all-purpose mobile wallets—like Apple Pay, Google Pay, and Amazon Pay—can be used to pay for goods and services online, in-app and in-store.
+Many all-purpose mobile wallets like Apple Pay, Google Pay and Amazon Pay can be used to pay for goods and services online, both online and in-store.
 Mobile commerce is expanding dramatically, driven in part by payment methods that are also smartphone-native.

 - Accepting digital wallets, either in-store or online is convenient.
-With a smartphone we don’t need to carry around encyclopedias to look up information.
-Why would we carry around a plastic payment card if that information was securely stored on your device for easy use?
+With the rising trend of contactless payments and the increasing reliance on our mobile devices, why would we carry around a plastic credit card if that information was securely stored on your phone or smartwatch for easy use?

-Accepting mobile wallets is secure.
+- Accepting digital wallets is secure.
 Security and data privacy is understandably more important than ever to consumers.
-Payment fraud remains a serious concern for everyone in the payment ecosystem: consumers, businesses, financial institutions, and the payment partners that serve them.
+Payment fraud remains a serious concern for everyone in the payment ecosystem: consumers, businesses, financial institutions and the payment partners that serve them.
 With biometric security, tokenization and encryption to ensure security, digital wallets are a secure payment method.

 - Accepting digital payments is easy.
 Mobile wallet acceptance is built into the majority of point of sale systems with NFC technology, from newer credit card terminals to integrated point of sale systems.
 You can even accept payment from a mobile wallet with a mobile device of your own.
-Accepting mobile wallets is easy to set up and requires minimal training for your staff.
+Accepting digital wallets is easy to set up and requires minimal training for your staff.